carbon-language/carbon-lang/llvm/docs/XRay.rst

   options for sorting, and output formats (supports CSV, YAML, and console-friendly TEXT).
 - ``convert``: Converts an XRay log file from one format to another.
-We can convert from binary XRay traces (both naive and FDR mode) to YAML, `flame-graph <https://github.com/brendangregg/FlameGraph>`_ friendly text formats, as well as `Chrome Trace Viewer (catapult)
+We can convert from binary XRay traces (both basic and FDR mode) to YAML, `flame-graph <https://github.com/brendangregg/FlameGraph>`_ friendly text formats, as well as `Chrome Trace Viewer (catapult)
   <https://github.com/catapult-project/catapult>` formats.